TaroEld/bb_build_tools/readme.txt

 Make sure you have 7zip installed, it's needed to create the zip file.
 Edit config.json:
 	Edit the line after "ModFoldersPath" to point towards your mods folder.
-	Edit the line after "DataPath" to point towards your BattleBrothers/ folder.
+	Edit the line after "GamePath" to point towards your BattleBrothers/ folder.
 	Add any folders to "FolderPaths" that you want included in every project.
 	Ignore the rest